chocofamilyme/phalcon-healthcheck/README.md

 }
 ```
 - Add ServiceProvider class above to config/provders.php
-- Copy healthcheck.php to config and manage the necessary configuration values for the project
+- Copy healthcheck.php to config/ and manage necessary configurations values for the project

 # Checks
 - Database connection check